Music therapy is a type of experiential therapy that uses music to help manage physical, emotional, or cognitive problems.

 In daily life, we listen to music to relax, feel emotions, and share experiences with others.

-In addiction treatment, therapists use these benefits as a powerful tool for exploring and healing underlying causes of addiction.
+In addiction treatment, therapists use these benefits as a powerful tool for exploring and healing the underlying causes of addiction.
 Music may help the recovery process in various ways, including:

 Addiction causes your brain to produce strong urges to seek a drug that is difficult to resist.
 It also interferes with your ability to control these urges.